The pioneering work of Vaiomer founders

 - MSc in biology and computer science from Rennes I University, France

-- 8-year fellowships in academia as bioinformatician in sequence analysis at INRAE in France, the European Bioinformatics Institute (EMBL-EBI) in the UK and McGill University in Canada
+- 9-year fellowships in academia as bioinformatician in sequence analysis at INRAE in France, the European Bioinformatics Institute (EMBL-EBI) in the UK and McGill University in Canada

-- 7 years at Syngenta company in a global role to develop markers for assisted breeding from NGS data and to create a functional genomics platform
+- 7 years at the Syngenta company in a global role to develop markers for assisted breeding from NGS data and to setup a functional genomics platform

 - Florence joined Vaiomer in 2013 as head of the bioinformatics department where she has been instrumental in establishing the Vaiomer microbiome data analysis pipeline.